makrai/notes/dowty82-gramm-rel-in-montague.md

       order to form all kinds of relative clauses by a single rule
     * i.e. two kinds of strategies for forming relative clauses
     * categorial rules and variable-binding processes
-* e.g. variable-binding strategies for what in English are category-changing
+* eg variable-binding strategies for what in English are category-changing
   * a dialect of Shona studied by Kathryn Hodges of the University of Illinois
   * one can passivize not only the DO, the IO and objects of prepositions within the verb phrase, but even, in some circumstances, a NP from a lower clause